 MBA in Advancing Reconciliation

-The Master of Business Administration in Advancing Reconciliation is the world’s first MBA program focused on reconciliation.
-It is a custom program, offered in partnership with the University of Victoria and designed for working professionals.
+The Master of Business Administration in Advancing Reconciliation (MBA AR) is the world’s first MBA program focused on reconciliation.
+It is a custom program, offered in partnership with the University of Victoria and designed for experienced Indigenous and non-Indigenous leaders in the social services non-profit sector.

-The MBA in Advancing Reconciliation (MBA AR) is designed for experienced Indigenous and non-Indigenous leaders in the social services non-profit sector.
 The program equips students with management tools, strategic frameworks and the capacity to centre Indigenous knowledges in organizational practice.
 Its goal is to ultimately help create more inclusive, equitable and culturally-safe social services.

 The MBA AR challenges conventional business education by centring Indigenous ways of being, knowing, doing, and relating, while responding directly to the priorities of BCAAFC and the Friendship Centre Movement.